argentsea/docfx/tutorials/Mapping/targets.md

 * Query input parameters
 * Query output parameters
 * Data reader columns
-* Table-valued parameters (SQL Server only)
+* Table-valued parameters (SQL Server) or Copy statements (PostgreSQL)

 The mapper does *not* generate dynamic SQL statements.
 The Mapper may be useful in situations where dynamic SQL is used, but, philosophically, this is not encouraged.
-Stored procedures are generally more secure, more performant, and offer a less tightly-coupled architecture.
+Stored procedures and parameterized SQL statements are generally more secure, more performant, and offer a less tightly-coupled architecture.

 ## The Parameter Collection